ScottLogic/Technology-Carbon-Standard/_glossary/ghg-protocols.md

 ---
 title: Greenhouse Gas (GHG) Protocols
-# A link is optional, but the linktext and the link are required together
 linktext: GHG Protocols # link text for link
 link: https://ghgprotocol.org/
 ---

-Greenhouse Gas protocols set the standard to measure and manage emissions.
+The [Greenhouse Gas (GHG) Protocol](https://ghgprotocol.org/) is a globally recognised accounting tool for governments and businesses to understand, quantify, and manage their greenhouse gas emissions.
+The protocol defines three scopes of emissions:

 ### Scope 1
-Includes all direct emissions that are generated from sources that are directly owned or controlled by an organisation.
-For a software company there is a very small list of sources but it is not empty.
-It can include any emissions from fossil fuelled hire cars used to visit customers and emissions from refrigerant leaks found in A/C & fuel burnt in heating systems within offices.
+Scope 1 emissions encompass the direct greenhouse gas (GHG) releases from resources a company owns and controls.
+These emissions enter the atmosphere as an immediate consequence of the company's operations.
+It's important to note that all fuel consumption resulting in GHG emissions must be accounted for within Scope 1.
+Scope 1 is categorised into four main areas:
+- Stationary combustion; such as fuels and heating sources.
+- Mobile combustion; from all fuel burning company owned or controlled vehicles.
+- Fugitive emissions; from leaked refridgeration and air conditioning units.
+- Process emissions; released during manufacturing and industrial processes.

 ### Scope 2
-Includes all indirect emissions from the generation of the electricity purchased and used by an organisation at local or international sites.
-This is a much larger list for a software company.
-The most prominent is the electricity produced to run computers, office lights and office A/C and heating systems.
+Scope 2 includes all indirect emissions from the generation of energy purchased by an organisation.
+The most common is electricity consumption used by equipment, lighting, heating and cooling.
+The [GHG Corporate Standard](https://ghgprotocol.org/sites/default/files/standards/ghg-protocol-revised.pdf) recommends multiplying electricity consumption by the supplier specific emissions factor ([carbon intensity](#carbon-intensity)) to calculate the GHG emissions impact.
+If the details about the electricity supply are unavailable, it is recommended to use the regional grid carbon intensity.

+Scope 1 and 2 reporting is required for GHG accounting.
+Importantly, Scope 1 and 2 definitions do not allow for double counting.

 ### Scope 3
-Includes all indirect emissions that occur in an organisation’s value chain.
-The largest and hardest to quantify because it relies on suppliers to provide detailed breakdowns of a product’s carbon footprint.
-This scope includes areas like emissions from cloud infrastructure and the embodied carbon of computer hardware.
+Scope 3 includes all indirect emissions that occur in an organisation’s value chain, both upstream and downstream.
+The GHG Protocol seperates Scope 3 into 15 categories, including business travel, waste disposal and purchased goods and services.

+Scope 3 emissions often represent the largest portion of a company's total GHG emissions, sometimes accounting for more than 70% of the carbon footprint.
+Therefore, while it may be optional in some contexts, reporting Scope 3 emissions is increasingly seen as crucial for understanding and managing a company's full climate impact.

+Unlike scope 1 and 2, scope 3 can be double counted.
+For example, the manufacture of a product would be accounted for within the manufacturer's scope 1, 2 and 3 emissions.
+A company purchasing that product would report and count the emissions of that product's manufacture and transport in their own Scope 3 emissions, accounting for those emissions a second time.
+This double counting can only occur within a company's scope 3 emissions.